The Netherlands Institute for the Near East

 Physical access: UBL

 NINO and UBL are currently working on connecting the Böhl Collection’s catalogue database to the University Library’s catalogue and find-and-request system.
-We aim to complete this project well before the start of the new academic year (September 2024).
-When finished, all clay tablets may be requested by their inventory number for inspection in the Reading room.
-Until that time, scholars who wish to study objects in the Böhl Collection are invited to send a “general request” (i.e., not through the UBL online catalogue): please contact NINO Director Dr W. Waal.
+We aim to complete this project before the start of the new academic year (September 2024).
+When finished, all clay tablets may be found by their inventory number in the UBL Online Catalogue, and directly requested from there.
+For more information, please contact NINO’s Curator of the Böhl Collection, Dr. R. de Boer.

 Digital access: CDLI